Frijol/climate-change/GLOSSARY.md

 ## affluenza
 Portmanteau of affluence and influenza, relating to overload, debt, anxiety and waste from consumerism [Friedman 53][Friedman]

+## AGC
+automatic generation control uses an area control error (ACE) signal to adjust the governors of electrical generation plants for droop control - keeping all the grid generators running at the same frequency

 ## agroecology
 the use of sustainable farming methods on small-scale farms based on the combination of local knowledge and modern science.
 Based on the principle that farming should maximize species diversity and enhance natural systems of soil protection and pest control